-Crystals in Urine: Symptoms, Causes & Types
+Crystals in Urine: Symptoms, Causes & Types of Crystals

-Crystals can be detected in the urine through a urine test, particularly with the R&M (routine & microscopy) test.
+Crystals in the urine can be detected through a urine test, particularly with the R&M (routine & microscopy) test.
 The R&M will also evaluate other markers, like urine pH and the presence of bacteria.

 Imagem ilustrativa número 2